dharambirsinghsidhu/KrishNiti_AI/README.md

 ## 📄 Overview

-Krishniti AI revolutionizes Indian agriculture by delivering a **multi-agent AI platform** designed to combat climate uncertainty, unify fragmented agricultural data, and drive sustainable, profitable farming practices.
-Traditional farming often grapples with unpredictable environmental conditions, fragmented information, and the challenge of balancing economic viability with ecological responsibility.
-Our innovative solution addresses these critical pain points, empowering farmers with actionable, real-time insights.

-This platform leverages advanced AI to integrate diverse data streams, transforming raw environmental, crop, and market data into intelligent recommendations.
-By doing so, Krishniti AI aims to mitigate risks associated with climate change, optimize resource utilization, and significantly enhance farmer livelihoods through data-driven decision-making.

-Our hybrid model addresses this by combining the robust spatial feature extraction capabilities of DenseNet-121 with the statistical regularities identified through Shannon entropy, capturing inconsistencies inherent in GAN-generated images.
+Krishniti AI is a multi-agent platform transforming Indian agriculture by tackling climate uncertainty, fragmented data, and sustainability challenges.
+It provides farmers with real-time, actionable insights to improve productivity and profitability.

+By integrating environmental, crop, and market data, the system delivers intelligent recommendations that reduce climate risks, optimize resources, and support data-driven farming.

 ---